gantoday/laravel-blog/readme.md

 default user ['ganto@qq.com' => '123456']

->redis or memcache cache is required.
+>redis or memcached cache is required.

 >homestead is recommended.